At a Glance

 ## Why It Exists

-Directly modeling high-dimensional data distributions $p(x|c)$ using unimodal losses (like mean-squared error) or powerful generative models is computationally intense and wastes capacity modeling complex, localized relationships in the data, often ignoring the shared underlying context.
-InfoNCE avoids reconstructing the input entirely by reframing the prediction as a multiple-choice classification task, relieving the model from modeling the high dimensional distribution directly.
+Directly modeling high-dimensional data distributions $p(x|c)$ using unimodal losses (like mean-squared error) or generative models wastes capacity on capturing localized relationships, detail, and noise in the data.
+InfoNCE reframes the prediction as a multiple-choice classification task.
 By predicting the correct target sample out of a set of negative noise samples, the model is forced to extract only the underlying shared latent variables (the "slow features").
+This acts as a strong simplicity bias encouraging the model to ignore the complex, exact reality of the data and learn a highly compressed summary.
+This is the same motivation for JEPA.

 ## Demo!